hyan5/Learning_to_Simulate_NL_Feedback/README.md

 </p>
 Interactive semantic parsing based on natural language (NL) feedback, where users provide feedback to correct the parser mistakes, has emerged as a more practical scenario than the traditional one-shot semantic parsing.
 However, prior work has heavily relied on human-annotated feedback data to train the interactive semantic parser, which is prohibitively expensive and not scalable.
 In this work, we propose a new task of simulating NL feedback for interactive semantic parsing.
 We accompany the task with a novel feedback evaluator.
 The evaluator is specifically designed to assess the quality of the simulated feedback, based on which we decide the best feedback simulator from our proposed variants.
 On a text-to-SQL dataset, we show that our feedback simulator can generate high-quality NL feedback to boost the error correction ability of a specific parser.
 In low-data settings, our feedback simulator can help achieve comparable error correction performance as trained using the costly, full set of human annotations.

+### 1.1 Simulating feedback to a specific semantic parse
+We investigate whether our feedback simulator trained on the [SPLASH](https://aclanthology.org/2020.acl-main.187.pdf) dataset can simulate feedback for an unseen semantic parser.
+We first follow a similar procedure of SPLASH to create mistakes made by [EditSQL](https://arxiv.org/abs/1909.00786) on the Spider training set, and then apply our feedback simulator to simulate NL feedback.
+This results in around 2,400 simulated training examples.
+This data is then used to augment the original SPLASH training set for training an error correction model.
+We evaluate the error correction model on both the SPLASH test set and the EditSQL test set (which similarly contains human-annotated feedback to EditSQL’s mistakes on the Spider dev set and was additionally provided by [NL-Edit](https://arxiv.org/pdf/2103.14540.pdf).

+### 1.2 Simulating feedback in low-data settings
+One important motivation of our research is to reduce the need for human annotations.
+Therefore, we also experiment with a “low data” setting, where only *K%* of the SPLASH training set will be used to construct our feedback simulator and evaluator.
+For the remaining *(100−K)%* of training examples, we will instead apply our feedback simulator to simulate NL feedback.
+In experiments, we consider *K=20, 10, and 5*,, consuming 1639, 836, and 268 training examples, respectively.
 ## 2. Setup
 This project is tested in python 3.8.6.